• Skip to primary navigation

 Instructions

-Make the quinoa: combine the quinoa and water in a sauce pan and bring to a boil.
-Reduce the heat to a simmer (medium-low), stir the quinoa, then cover it and cook for 10 to 15 minutes until all of the water has been absorbed.
-Remove it from the heat, let it sit for 5 minutes, then fluff it up with a fork.
-Cool the quinoa a bit before making the salad.
-The quinoa can be made several days in advance and kept in the fridge if needed before using.
+Make the quinoa first.
+Combine the quinoa and broth in a pot and bring it to a boil over medium high heat.
+Reduce the heat to a simmer (medium-low), stir the quinoa, then cover it.
+Cook for about 15 minutes until all of the broth has been absorbed.
+Remove the quinoa from the heat, season it with a pinch or two of salt, then fluff it up with a fork.
+Allow the quinoa to cool to close to room temperature before making the salad.
+The quinoa can be made several days in advance and kept in the fridge if needed before making the salad.

-Make the dressing: Combine the yogurt, tahini, lemon juice, and a pinch of sea salt in a bowl and whisk until smooth.
-Thin the dressing out with a bit of cold water if it is too thick.
+Make the dressing by combining the yogurt, tahini, lemon juice, maple syrup, and a pinch of sea salt in a small bowl.
+Whisk until smooth.
+Taste and add more salt or lemon juice to taste.
+Thin the dressing out with 1 to 2 tablespoons of cold water until it reaches a drizzle-able consistency.
 Set aside.

-Make the salad: Combine the quinoa, snap peas, radishes, and parsley in a bowl.
+Add the cooled quinoa to a large bowl along with the chopped snap peas, radishes, parsley, dill, white beans, and feta.
 Pour over about half of the dressing, then toss to combine.
 Taste the salad and add more dressing or sea salt if desired.
 Enjoy at room temperature or chilled.

 Notes